 - Install LibreOffice using the PPA repository:

-Run the following command to add PPA repo and install it:
+Run the following command to add the PPA repo and install it:

 sudo apt install python-software-properties sudo add-apt-repository ppa:libreoffice/libreoffice-7-0 sudo apt install libreoffice